jmcfarlane/chula/docs/getting_started.rst

 Now browse to http://localhost:8080/myapp/envinfo and you should see a table of environment variables.
 It's a little hard to read because the keys are not sorted, but that's because keys in the standard dict are not sorted.
-I leave the sorting issue as an excercise for the reader :)
+I leave the sorting issue as an exercise for the reader :)

 Hit :kbd:`Control-c` to stop the server.